SpikeMogo/New_WAND/docs/source/usage.rst

 Usage
 =====

+.. _Gather files:

+Gather files
+------------

+To use WAND, first .:

+.. code-block:: console

+   (.venv) $ wand.dll

 .. _installation:
 Installation
-------------

-To use Lumache, first install it using pip:

-.. code-block:: console

-   (.venv) $ pip install lumache

-Creating recipes
 ----------------

 To retrieve a list of random ingredients,